NOTE: A Rapid Access form is available to submit proposals for COVID-19-related research at NSLS-II structural biology beamlines.

 X-ray Scattering on biological and environmental samples

-Sister Facility: The Laboratory of Biomolecular Structure
+Partner Facility: The Laboratory of BioMolecular Structure

-The Laboratory of Biomolecular Structure (LBMS) at Brookhaven Lab is a cryo-electron microscope center whose mission is to dramatically accelerate our understanding of processes underlying diseases and fundamental molecular structures—knowledge that will lead to faster and more effective treatments.
+The Laboratory of BioMolecular Structure (LBMS) at Brookhaven Lab is a cryo-electron microscope center whose mission is to dramatically accelerate our understanding of processes underlying diseases and fundamental molecular structures—knowledge that will lead to faster and more effective treatments.
 The laboratory is located next door to CBMS’s x-ray imaging and structural biology capabilities, which enables us to share resources and expertise across both facilities.
 LBMS offers high-resolution data collection for single particle work, molecular tomography electron microscopy, and cellular tomography electron microscopy.

 Additional Resources for Visiting Researchers

 Visit the Department of Energy (DOE) Biological and Environmental Research (BER) program’s Structural Biology and Imaging Resources at Synchrotron Light and Neutron Facilities website for more information on how to access a portfolio of research technologies, methodologies, and instruments.